carbon-language/carbon-lang/docs/project/evolution.md

-Once authors feel the proposal is in good shape for wider evaluation from the reviewing team, they begin the more formal process of evaluation by creating an `Evolution > RFCs` forum topic for technical review of the proposal.
+Once authors feel the proposal is in good shape for wider evaluation from the reviewing team, they begin the more formal process of evaluation by creating an `Evolution > RFCs` topic for technical review of the proposal.

 The topic should start off with a brief summary of the proposal and any prior discussion, as well as links to prior discussion topics.